point-bonita/fog/README.md

 >
 >-- <cite>James Madison - *Charters*</cite>

-Found in *Letters and Other Writings of Madison*, IV, p 467
+*Letters and Other Writings of Madison*, IV, p 467

 ---